dolphindb/api-java/README.md

 #### 7.3 Save data to local disk table

-Local disk tables are commonly used for computational analysis of static data sets, either for data input or as a calculated output.
-It does not support transactions, and does not support concurrent reading and writing.
+Local disk tables can be used for data analysis on historical data sets.
+They do not support transactions, nor do they support concurrent reading and writing.

 ```
-// Create a data table using the DolphinDB script
 dbPath = "C:/data/testDatabase"
 tbName = 'tb1'